Basics: Microservices and FaaS – a fad or a real difference?

 - Faster deployment.
 Deploying becomes a breeze because of the smaller codebase involved.

 - Scalability.
 You can make use of horizontal scaling and a convenient pay for services system when going into the cloud.

 Disadvantages of microservices:

 - Microservices might be a hot take and comes with fanatical followers, but it’s not free of drawbacks.
-The main issue of any distributed system is the API system involved in realising the communication between the modules.
+The main issue of any distributed system: the API system involved in realizing the communication between the modules.

 - More services.
 Sharding your databases or any other system for that matter requires additional resources to be invested in managing communication

 - Global testing is difficult.
 With a monolith application, you can just pop the package on an application server and connect it to a database.
 In contrast, microservices depends on each module being confirmed before testing takes place.
 Though, this is less of a problem when implementing a continuous development plan.